dieter-wilhelm/apdl-mode/info/apdl-config.md

 "PATH/apdl-config.el")' from your init file.

-<a id="org141045d"></a>
+<a id="orgb2bc4d7"></a>

 # Important Prerequisite

 For using Ansys processes, like getting license informations, the Ansys Installation path with version information is necessary.
-If you have a non default installation APDL-Mode might not be able to find your Ansys installation.
-Please configure your installation path up to and including the Ansys versioning number.
+APDL-Mode is looking in different places and is using environment variables to detect your Asys installation but if you have a non default installation it might not be able to find it.
+In that case please configure your installation path up to and including the Ansys versioning number.

 You can change the installation path for the current session with the MAPDL menu entry "Change Installation Directory".

     (cond ((string= window-system "x")
-    	;; This is an example of an installation directory on GNU-Linux (setq apdl-ansys-install-directory "/appl/ansys_inc/v201/"))
+    	;; This condition is an example of an installation directory on GNU-Linux (setq apdl-ansys-install-directory "/appl/ansys_inc/v201/"))
-    	;; the default might look like "/ansys_inc/v201/" (t ;This an example of an installation directory on WINDOWS ;; Emacs is using here forward slashes as under Unix and not ;; the backslash "\"!
+    	;; the default might look like "/ansys_inc/v201/" (t ;; The default condition is an example of an installation directory on WINDOWS ;; Emacs is using here forward slashes as under Unix and not the backslash "\"!
     	(setq apdl-ansys-install-directory "D:/Ansys Inc/v201/")))
     	;; default: "C:/Program Files/Ansys Inc/v201/"

-If your Ansys installation differs completely from the standard Ansys directory structure, or you want to use multiple versions of Ansys, then please consult the section [Installation dependent configurations](#org93832eb) below.
+If your Ansys installation differs completely from the standard Ansys directory structure, or if you want to use multiple versions of Ansys, then please consult the section [Installation dependent configurations](#org3790f7a).

-<a id="org4ef1401"></a>
+<a id="orgc889dfa"></a>

 # File suffixes